 Annual Marketing Plan

-Your annual marketing plan is more a snapshot of your marketing campaigns throughout the year.
-List out the events and marketing tactics you have planned for each month (and add on any spur-of-the-moment projects afterward).
+Your annual marketing plan is a high-level snapshot of your marketing campaigns throughout the year.
+List out the campaigns, goals and budgets you have planned for each month (and add on any spur-of-the-moment projects afterward).
 You can use this at the end of the year to review everything you did and take note of what worked, what didn’t work, what needs improvement and add any new ideas you might have.

 5. Database Management